Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

     - Connecting everything using GitHub's Personal Access Tokens
     - Adding your GitHub repo to RStudio
     - Working with GitHub and your RStudio project
-    - For more about how to use git and GitHub, you can sign up for a Government Statistical Service course: [Intro to Git](https://gss.civilservice.gov.uk/training/introduction-to-git/).
+    - For more about how to use GitHub, you can sign up for a Government Analysis Function course: [Intro to Git](https://analysisfunction.civilservice.gov.uk/training/introduction-to-git/).

 - RStudio connect *coming soon*
     - Creating dashboards